Monday, January 26, 2015

 Monday Poetry Stretch - Three Letter Word Poems

-To villanelle and back, an article in James Fenton's poetry masterclass, looks at a variety of forms and the challenges they pose.
+To Villanelle and Back, an article in James Fenton's poetry masterclass, examines various forms and their challenges.
 I particularly love this excerpt.

 John Fuller, in response to a competition challenge, set out to write a poem consisting only of three-letter words.
 And in order to add to the interest, he decided on a form in which there were three three-letter words per line, and the lines came in groups of three.